cswartzvi/hamilton/docs/integrations/fastapi.md

 - the `Driver` is built only once in the global context.
 - the endpoint types are set using `Annotated[...]` to [accept multipart encoded forms](https://fastapi.tiangolo.com/tutorial/request-forms-and-files/?h=form#__tabbed_2_1)
 - the HTTP POST request is passed as `inputs` to `Driver.execute()`
-- the Hamilton results are wrapped into a Pydantic `SummarizeResponse` model
+- the Apache Hamilton results are wrapped into a Pydantic `SummarizeResponse` model

 ```python
 # server.py